Halifax Transit: Bus services

 There are 369 conventional buses in the fleet, all of which are low floor and wheelchair accessible.

-Halifax Transit operates 66 conventional bus routes within the Urban Transit Service Boundary, broadly similar to the metropolitan region of Halifax Regional Municipality (Halifax, Dartmouth, Bedford and Sackville), including the areas of Eastern Passage, North Preston/Cherry Brook and Herring Cove.
+Halifax Transit operates 63 conventional bus routes within the Urban Transit Service Boundary, broadly similar to the metropolitan region of Halifax Regional Municipality (Halifax, Dartmouth, Bedford and Sackville), including the areas of Eastern Passage, North Preston/Cherry Brook and Herring Cove.
 Routes are numbered according to the region or type of service provided.
 The agency also operates three regional express routes and three rural routes.

 The bus fleet is stored and maintained at two depots, namely the Burnside Transit Centre and the Ragged Lake Transit Centre.

 Corridor routes

 Corridor routes are higher-ridership routes that provide frequent service for most of the day.
 They serve major destinations and transit terminals.
-Following the latest round of service adjustments implemented in November 2021, there are ten corridor routes, numbered 1-10.
+Following the round of service adjustments implemented in November 2021, there are ten corridor routes, numbered 1-10.

 Corridor routes, considered the backbone of the bus system, operate at headways of 5–15 minutes during peak hours.